 dest weekend entertainment, and other general living expenses.
 Note that this guide assumes 65 rubles = 1 US dollar.
 Prices current as of September, 2019.

 Packing beforehand: Bring appropriate clothing, any electronics you need, and any prescription medication you are taking in amounts to last your time abroad.
 Check our packing guide for more information on preparing for your trip.

 Card Fees.
 Call your banks and credit cards!
 Let them know the dates you’ll be abroad, otherwise, they tend to shut them off when they appear abroad – assuming they’ve been stolen.
 Note that most US banks will charge fees for every transaction you make abroad. $5 and/or 3% for every ATM withdrawal, for instance, is not uncommon.
 Make sure you understand these fees and factor them into your budget.
 See our Guide to Managing Cash Abroad for more information.

 After You Arrive: There are usually a few initial, one-time expenses for students getting started.
-All of these can be bought inexpensively near the main dorms at area at Snegir, a small shopping mall.
+All of these can be bought inexpensively in stores near the main dorms.
 A few common costs include:

 - Water filter: $10-15 (or $2 for 5 liter bottles – folks generally don’t drink from the tap)

 - Textbooks: generally not more than $15 per semester (usually available on campus)